 1 When legends from the Anglo-Indian manuscript collection of Mitchell are given, many of the phrases or words in the original are retained, without regard to style or correctness.
-Wizard should be placed here for witch.
+Wizard is here placed for witch.

 The female Kewahqu' is more powerful than the male.
 They make a noise like a roaring lion (pee'htahlo), but sharper (shriller) and more frightful.
 Their abode is somewhere in Kas mu das doosek, in some cold region in far Northern Canada.